Connect with Range & Pasture:

 “DuraCor worked really well controlling the pigweed,” Dubeux says.
 “So, we were able to create that gradient of pigweed infestations.”

 Now that the pastures were established, it was time to turn out the cattle.

 “In 2021, we started the grazing trial where we adjusted the stocking rate based on the amount of forage available in each paddock,” Dubeux says.

 The team also measured average daily gain and gain per area on each pasture.
 GPS collars were used to see how the grazing behavior was impacted and how much time they spent in the clean versus highly infected areas.
 The study began in June 2021 and ran throughout the summer.
 After 84 days of monitoring and assessing their trials, their work was halted; the unanticipated presence of coffeeweed and other weeds in the pastures skewed their research.
-In 2022, Dubeux plans to resume the study to provide holistic data on the how spiny pigweed affects herd health and performance.
+In 2022, Dubeux resumed the study to provide holistic data on the how spiny pigweed affects herd health and performance.